suzuki-shunsuke/tfprovidercheck/README.md

 On the other hand, if you validate providers with tfprovidercheck, admins don't care about required_blocks providers unless tfprovidercheck fails, so the burden of admins gets lower.

-Third, the purpose and intention of tfprovidercheck is so simple and clear that it's easy to handle the error of tfprovidercheck and to maintain tfprovidercheck configuraiton. tfprovidercheck is a dedicated security tool to manage the allow list of Terraform Providers and prevent disallowed providers from being used.
+Fourth, the purpose and intention of tfprovidercheck is so simple and clear that it's easy to handle the error of tfprovidercheck and to maintain tfprovidercheck configuraiton. tfprovidercheck is a dedicated security tool to manage the allow list of Terraform Providers and prevent disallowed providers from being used.

 ## Versioning Policy